How Long Does a Car Battery Last?

 In conclusion,

-If you want to know how long a car battery will last, you should first read the owner’s manual for your specific model.
-Most car batteries today are lead-acid batteries.
+If you want to know how long a car battery will last, read the owner’s manual for your specific model.
+Today, most car batteries are lead-acid batteries.

-While you can’t predict exactly how long it will last, some factors can affect its lifespan.
-These factors include temperature and your driving habits, which have been mentioned above.
+While you can’t predict how long it will last, some factors can affect its lifespan.
+These factors include temperature and your driving habits, as mentioned above.

 You May Also Like